Browser game: .io games (2015–2021)

 Agar.io was announced on 4chan on 27 April, 2015 by Matheus Valadares, a then 19-year-old Brazilian developer.
 In the game, players control one or more circular cells in a large map with many players, representing a Petri dish.
-The game went viral on the free online games site Miniclip, and began a wave of new .io titles from around 2016- a new genre of large scale, arena based browser games, identifiable by their hosting at the .io domain.
+The game went viral on the free online games site Miniclip, and began a wave of new .io titles, like slither.io, from around 2016- a new genre of large scale, arena based browser games, identifiable by their hosting at the .io domain.

 Flash emulators (2021–present)

 Following the shutdown of Flash, emulators have become a popular substitute to allow players to access old Flash games.
 Ruffle was released in January 2021 as an emulation-plug in to allow access to Flash games after its shutdown.
 Aside from Ruffle, other emulators such as Supernova and Flashpoint Archive have become commonly used to access Flash games.

 Original or popularised genres

 Several game genres were either first developed as, or popularised by, browser titles.
 These include: